Snaacky/thewiki/docs/guides/quality.md

 ### Codecs

 Audio codecs are divided into lossless (DTS-HD MA, FLAC, TrueHD) and lossy formats (AAC, MP3, Opus).
-While lossless video will be multiple GBs per minute, lossless audio is more manageable when it comes to size, and you'll see many releases utilising it.
+While lossless video will be multiple GBs per minute, lossless audio is more manageable when it comes to size, and you'll see many releases utilizing it.

 Lossless audio is typically unnecessary for the majority of sound systems.
 Even with the best audiophile-grade setup, most users will find it impossible to make out the difference between lossless and good lossy audio. *However, some exceptional music samples exist, which can be used to differentiate lower-bitrate lossy audio by listening to small extracted parts repeatedly.*